"Alone we can do so little. Together we can do so much." -Helen Keller

 Connie Brodland is a volunteer reader with Recorded Recreational Reading for the Blind.
 Her background is administrative/secretarial with the public school system and corporate setting.
 Upon retirement she had a day trip bus traveling business for 7 years.
 It ended with the pandemic.
 She is married to Ray Brodland, a retired cabinet maker/maintenance man.
 Connie is the mother of three adult children, one deceased, grandmother and great grandmother.
 Connie has been with RRRB since 2016.
 She was recruited by Doug Wright, Board President, to become a member of the Board of Directors.
 She still serves on the board and continues to be a reader.

 Leo Campero manages the social media accounts for Recorded Recreational Reading for the Blind.
-Leo and his family are originally from Minnesota, they have been in Arizona for four years.
+Leo and his family have been in Arizona since 2017.
+Leo is currently on active duty with the U.S. Air Force stationed at Luke AFB in Glendale.
+Prior to joining the Air Force he served the State of Minnesota as the Asst.
+Executive Director for the MN Board of Psychology, the state's regulatory agency that governs the practice of psychology.
 Leo enjoys photography, working out, learning new things and having new experiences.
 He loves all things technology as well as reading non-fiction.
+When reading fiction, his favorite genre is science-fiction.
 Leo has been with RRRB since 2020.
-He was looking for an opportunity to serve the community remotely during the COVID-19 pandemic and came across the opportunity on VolunteerMatch.
+He was looking for an opportunity to serve the community remotely during COVID and came across the opportunity on VolunteerMatch.

 Howard Cohen is a volunteer reader at the Recorded Recreational Reading for the blind, having begun in early 2021.
 Originally from Chicago, Howard is a self-described kosher ham – an 18-year old folk singer who lost track of the past 60 years.
 He would love a career doing voiceovers, commercials, narration; and his volunteer work at the studio provides him with an opportunity to do what he loves.
 Howard has been married for the past 54 years and has two beautiful, smart daughters.
 When not at work as a customer service representative for the State Department, answering questions about passport status, he goes to open mics where he sings and plays guitar.
 He’d love to have voice acting lessons!!